 As deals advance, it becomes harder to handle pricing pressures and avoid unnecessary discounting.
 Salespeople need the training to deal with that pressure and close deals profitably.
 In complex selling scenarios, they also need to learn techniques for guiding conversations through multi-party decision processes and avoiding any “last mile” challenges to reaching agreement.

 The skills highlighted above address the sales inflection points when you need to defeat the status quo and acquire new customers.
 But what about when you are the status quo?
 That involves a drastically different buyer psychology and a dedicated message development and skills training approach—research proves it.
 When you need to retain customers (Why Stay) and expand with them (Why Evolve), you need a tailored strategy that meets to the demands of these moments.
-(Stay tuned for the soon-to-drop Expand Value Skills video, which takes a closer look at how to respond to the pressures of the critical customer retention/expansions scenarios).

 One-size-fits-all approaches to your messaging and skills training won’t hold up across the range of decisions you need to influence.
 Today, great selling requires breaking free from universal approaches to the customer conversation and getting your customer acquisition and expansion strategies on the right side of the research.